Credit Transfer Batches

 destination.routing.number | 9-digit ABA routing number |

-Cross-border payment to India
+Cross-border Payment to India

 For cross-border payments to India, regulatory reporting is required.